vipulwarthe/node-todo-cicd/README.md

 * Now change the code in GitHub a bit to see if the integration works.

 * you will see job will run automatically.

+* you can restart the container to run the node-todo application

+        docker start <container ID>